Charles Jared Ingersoll, A Dinner-Party Delight

 Charles Jared Ingersoll was born in Philadelphia on October 3, 1782.
 His father, the lawyer Jared Ingersoll, had been a delegate to the Continental Congress and signed the US Constitution for Pennsylvania.
 His mother, Elizabeth Pettit, was the daughter of Charles Pettit, a wealthy New Jersey lawyer and merchant who had served as an aide to Governor William Franklin, Benjamin Franklin’s son, and had also been a member of the Continental Congress.
 One of Ingersoll’s early recollections was of the funeral of Benjamin Franklin in 1790.

 As might be expected given this background, Ingersoll grew up in a stimulating home.
 Well-known political figures often visited his father.
-Ingersoll had several opportunities to observe President George Washington, and, on at least one occasion, dined at the presidential table.
+Ingersoll had several opportunities to observe President George Washington.
+On at least one occasion, he dined at the presidential table.

 In 1796 Ingersoll entered Princeton University.
 His professors “were much struck with his quickness in learning; but he was still very young, was rather lacking in application, and his youthful spirits were at times too strong to bear the restraints of college discipline.”
 (1) He dropped out after three years.
 He then studied law under private tutors and was admitted to the Philadelphia bar in June 1802.